2007 Research Highlights

 Ten papers on non-Hodgkin lymphoma (NHL) were published in the March 2007 issue of Cancer Epidemiology, Biomarkers & Prevention.
 These papers stem from a symposium focusing on the role of the environment in NHL risk that was held at the April 2006 annual meeting of the InterLymph Consortium.
 The information presented at the symposium and published in the journal contributes to our understanding of how behavioral and environmental factors, such as infectious agents, sunlight exposure, obesity, and chemical exposure, affect the risk of developing NHL.

 InterLymph is an EGRP-sponsored consortium for epidemiologic research on lymphoma.
 Members have completed or have ongoing case-control studies of lymphoma and participate in collaborative research by undertaking projects that pool data across studies.
 Consortia like InterLymph facilitate large-scale collaborations that are needed to address complex questions that cannot be answered through the efforts of investigators at a single institution or from a single discipline.
-Access EGRP's Consortia Web section to learn about the many ways in which the Program supports cancer epidemiology consortia.
+Access EGRP's Consortia page to learn about the many ways in which the Program supports cancer epidemiology consortia.

 Hartge P, Smith MT.
 Environmental and behavioral factors and the risk of non-Hodgkin lymphoma.
 Cancer Epidemiol Biomarkers Prev.
 2007 Mar;16(3):367-8.
 Epub 2007 Mar 7.
 No abstract available.